Customer loyalty. The elusive and emotional cousin of customer retention.

 Deciding early which customers you want to target will help keep control over the role out of your customer loyalty program.
 Test and learn with one segment, whether these are high spenders or lapsed users, before moving onto the next.

 For incentives to work, they need to add value to your customer.
 Your rewards could be meaningful (something your customer already likes and can use), or just something they really want.
+In order to be successful in this, you need to be innovative!

 And incentives don’t always need to be monetary.
 Giving your customers experiential rewards, access to a community, or early access to products and services, can make them feel valued and like they belong.